 I'll be completely honest: The thought of sitting alone in a room for a prolonged period absolutely terrifies me.
 Whenever I attempt to meditate, my thoughts run haywire, and I can't help but feel like there are more productive ways to spend my time.

-I'm not the only one struggles with this age-old practice.
-"No matter how many reports there are proving the mental, emotional, and physical value of being quiet, there seems to be an even greater number who refuse to give it a try," say Mindful's Deb Shapiro.
+I'm not the only one who struggles with this age-old practice.
+"No matter how many reports there are proving the mental, emotional, and physical value of being quiet, there seems to be an even greater number who refuse to give it a try," says Mindful's Deb Shapiro.
 After years of stress and constant stimulation, "The mind has no idea how to be still," she argues.
 "Rather, it craves entertainment.
 It’s not as if you can suddenly turn it off when you meditate, it just means you are like everyone else."

 If you've never managed to master the art of meditation, there are other ways to train your mind to be still.
 Here, we spotlight five of the best startlingly simple activities that promote mindfulness and are scientifically proven to reduce stress and anxiety.
 The best bit?
 They don't require much time and will fit into your busy schedule.

 Forget meditation—these five activities will help you achieve clarity and calm.